raulrobinson/nodejs-jwt-mysql/README.md

 # nodejs-jwt-mysql

-Backend Nodejs JWT for AutoMOX Control System Automatic
+Back-End for Login & Roles and JWT with Node.js and MySQL for AutoMOX Control System.

 - **Register**